Cyriaque Lamar

 “Well, what’d he say?”

-“He shouted for 92 seconds.
-I didn’t understand him because he spoke an unarchived Atlantic pidgin, heavy on dipthongs and emotive scatting.
-By 5410, my language library was already two millennia out of date, and the man didn’t have a diadem.”
+“He shouted for 92 seconds, heavy on emotive scatting.
+My language library was outdated by 2,000 years, and he didn’t have a diadem.”

-“I’m certain I was the second-to-last intelligence he encountered,” said Lina.
+“I’m certain I was the second-to-last intelligence he encountered.”

 “Who was the last?”